-Code reviews are great for ensuring best practices and educating developers.
+Code review is great for ensuring best practices and educating developers.
 If you follow a basic set of principles, such as:

 then you’ll likely enjoy the benefits of code reviews.